 * Gated House

-A well furnished 4 bedroom duplex with all rooms en suit and quest toilet, POP ceiling, a self compound, car park, interlocking pavement, good road network and located in a secured and serene environment.
+A tastefully well finished 4 bedroom detached duplex with all rooms ensuit and quest toilet, POP ceiling, interlock pavement, spacious kitchen and car park, good road network and located in a secured environment.

 Lagos is a port and the most populous city in Nigeria.
 It is the second fastest-growing city in Africa and the seventh in the world.
 The population of Lagos according to the Lagos State Government, was 17.5 million.
 These figures are however disputed by the Nigerian Government and judged unreliable by the National Population Commission of Nigeria.
 The latest reports estimate the population at 21 million, making Lagos the largest city in Africa.